YSFSK/Loan-default-prediction/README.md

 # Loan-default-prediction
-This is part of a summer internship whose
+Part of a summer internship
-Comparison of multiple classification techniques